-New Minas is identified as a Growth Centre in municipal planning documents.
+New Minas is identified as a Growth Centre in the Municipality's Municipal Planning Strategy.
 Growth Centres are communities that are sewer-serviced and where the Municipality encourages the bulk of growth to occur.

 The Growth Centre of New Minas boundary mostly aligns with the boundary for the Village of New Minas.
-The Village is responsible-among other things-for implementing recreational programming and facilities, undertaking sidewalk maintenance, providing drinking water, and partnering with the Municipality for sewer servicing by being a part of the Regional Sewage Treatment Plant.
+The Village is responsible-among other things-for implementing recreational programming and facilities, undertaking sidewalk maintenance, providing drinking water, and partnering with the Municipality for sewer servicing by being a part of the Regional Sewage Treatment System.